 It’s not hard to see why students who are just learning these letters may get confused.
 These activities are fun for students and provide lots of practice with the most commonly confused letters both individually, and in groups.

 When I administered reading tests to all students reading below grade level in first, second and third grade, I learned SO much about my students.
 (They were long days, but worth it!)

-One of the errors I saw nearly every hour was due to reversals of the letters b and d and sometimes p and q.
+One of the errors I saw nearly every hour was due to reversals of the letters b and d or p and q.
 I created some games and activities for mastering these tricky letters so that it no longer causes reading errors!

-Sometimes q is written without the tail and then it looks like p!
+Sometimes q is written without the tail and then it looks like p.
 Here students have to differentiate between p, q, b and d.

 This beginning sounds game can be played with or without the teacher!
 Students choose a card.
-All cards have pictures that start with b, d, p or q.
-Students point to, (paper)clip, or clothespin the letter that correlates with the beginning sound.
+(All cards have pictures that start with b, d, p or q.)
+Students point to, paperclip, or clothespin the letter that correlates with the beginning sound.

 Here, students roll and then color, highlight, or daub (dot paint) a picture that starts with the same sound.